quiaro/studio3/ui/README.md

 #### Loading Templates

-The CS3UI core is responsible for loading the application's modules, but it does not have a template (i.e. graphic interface) associated with it.
+The CSUI core is responsible for loading the application's modules, but it does not have a template (i.e. graphic interface) associated with it.
 Only the modules and plugins can have templates linked to them, and they both have a slightly different way of loading them.

 ##### Loading Templates with Modules